gokhankrbg/HapticMat-EdgeAI-MLOps/README.md

-# HapticMat-EdgeAI-MLOps: End-to-End Quantized Person Detection Pipeline
+# ExecuTorch MLOps Haptic Mat — Quantized Person Detection Pipeline

 An end-to-end **MLOps framework** for deploying **quantized person-detection models** on an **Android-based haptic mat system** using **STM32 pressure sensing** and **ExecuTorch**.

-This repository demonstrates a complete, production-ready pipeline connecting PyTorch model development with on-device Android runtime:
+This repo extends the original ExecuTorch MobileNet demo with a production-ready pipeline:
-**Data Collection → PyTorch Training → PTQ Quantization → MLflow Tracking → MinIO Storage → Jenkins CI/CD → Android ExecuTorch Inference (XNNPACK)**.
+**Python PTQ + MLflow + MinIO + Jenkins CI/CD + Android ExecuTorch inference**.

 Developed in collaboration with **Seroton GmbH**.